THE APRIL TOM-TOM

 Social and Independent Skills: Encouraging the use of language to express ourselves while we play and share with our friends.
 Talking about what we wear on a rainy day.
 Continue working on using a spoon and fork during lunch, drinking out of a 5oz plastic cup, and saying “please” and “thank you”.

-Language Arts: Reading stories such as; “A Rainy Day,” “The Big Storm,” “My Red Umbrella” and “Kitten’s spring”.
+Language Arts: Reading stories such as; “A Rainy Day,”” “My Red Umbrella” and “Kitten’s spring.”
 Nursery Rhymes such as; “Rain, Rain, Go Away,” and “Hey Diddle Diddle.”

-Art: Exploring creative art with spring colors as we paint umbrellas, and decorate a Spring Egg.
+Art: Exploring creative art with spring colors as we string umbrellas.
 Making a spoon, dish, cow, and a moon.

 Music: Marching with instruments and dancing with scarves.
 Going through our tunnels and using our parachute.

-Art: Easel and finger painting, creating a spring egg and making decorative umbrellas.
+Art: Easel and finger painting, and making decorative umbrellas.

 Physical: Parachute and bean bag activities; races in the field with our streamers; blowing bubbles; throwing and kicking balls.